ironhack-labs/lab-typescript-weather-app/README.md

 - Return value:
   - Our function should return a `Promise` that resolves to the type `WeatherResponse`
   - Example: `Promise<WeatherResponse>`
-- Note: for now, don't worry about the code inside the function for now (we will do that in the next step)
+- Note: for now, don't worry about the code inside the function (we will do that in the next step)

 <br>